Charles-Édouard Guillaume: Space radiation

 Guillaume is also known for the earliest estimation of the "radiation of the stars” in his 1896 article "La Température de L'Espace" ("The Temperature of Space").
 This publication made him a pioneer in plasma cosmology, the study of conditions far from any particular star.
-The concept would later be known as the Cosmic microwave background.
+The concept was later known as the Cosmic microwave background.
 He was one of the first people in history to estimate the temperature of space, as 5–6 K.

 Horology

 As the son of a Swiss horologist, Guillaume took an interest in marine chronometers.
 For use as the compensation balance he developed a slight variation of the invar alloy which had a negative quadratic coefficient of expansion.
 The purpose of doing this was to eliminate the "middle-temperature" error of the balance wheel.
 The Guillaume balance (a type of balance wheel) in horology is named after him.